dmpstats/Behavioural_Classification_for_Vultures/README.md

 ### Null or error handling

--   Setting `Upper Speed Bound for Stationary Behaviour`: If less than zero or non-numeric, the input is returned with a warning
+-   Setting `Upper Speed Bound for Stationary Behaviour`: If less than zero, the input is returned with a warning.

--   Empty datasets are returned with a warning (there is nothing to classify)
+-   Empty datasets are returned with a warning (there is nothing to classify).

 <!-- -   If an individual has fewer than 10 associated locations within the input data, the second-stage classification is not performed.
 More data is required for accurate classification, and small datasets can cause inconsistencies during reclassification -->